 The definition of a conflict of interest is found in Article III of the Code of Conduct.
 It includes a conflict of commitment.
-It reads, "A member of the Board is involved in a conflict of interest where (i) the member owes a duty to the University as a Governor, and (ii) the member has a personal interest in the matter or owes a duty to act in the matter in the interests of a different person, group of persons, institution or organization."
+It reads, "A member of the Board is

+Carleton changed its Code of Conduct in January 2018 following a grievance by CUASA and public pressure by CAUT. involved in a conflict of interest where (i) the member owes a duty to the University as a Governor, and (ii) the member has a personal interest in the matter or owes a duty to act in the matter in the interests of a different person, group of persons, institution or organization."